-EXCLUSIVE USE PERIOD: FROM March 25, 2024, THROUGH April 30, 2024, thirty-seven (37 days).

-It is possible the starting date may be one (1) to fourteen (14) days earlier or later than the estimated starting date given above.
+EXCLUSIVE USE PERIOD: FROM March 28, 2020 THROUGH April 26, 2020 (30 days).
+It is possible the starting date may be one (1) to seven (7) days earlier or later than the estimated starting date given above.
 Five (5) days advance notice will be given to the contractor on the exact date on which to report and when to start of the contract guaranteed period.

-Each air tanker, appliances, equipment, and pilot(s) will be assembled on the Air Tanker Base one (1) day prior to the start of the Guaranteed Period, and arrive no later than ten (10) hours before sunset Eastern local time on that day.
-Failure to meet this request or be unavailable for the start of the Guaranteed Period could result in a penalty of \$400.00 per day being assessed.
-Penalties will be deducted from the Guaranteed Payment for Availability.
+Each air tanker, appliances, equipment, and pilot(s) shall be assembled on the Air Tanker Base no later than ten (10) hours before sunset Eastern local time two (2) days before the first day of the air tanker's Guaranteed Period for inspection and tests.
+A penalty of \$400.00 per day may be assessed for each day or portion thereof of this two (2) day period that the air tanker is not on base.
+Assessed penalties will be deducted from the Guaranteed Payment for Availability.

-- 4.3 ADDITIONAL SERVICES Additional Daily Availability may be requested by the Department and will be compensated for.
-Extensions are contingent upon Contractor approval. - 4.4 AIRCRAFT Contractor will provide two (2) fixed-wing single or multi-engine land aircraft with a minimum of 1,250 total horsepower per engine, with a gross weight minimum speed of 140 KIAS.
+- 4.3 ADDIONAL SERVICES Additional Daily Availability may be requested by the Department and will be compensated for.
+Extensions are contingent upon Contractor approval. - 4.4 AIRCRAFT - Contractor shall provide one (1) fixed-wing single or multi-engine land aircraft with a minimum of 1,250 total horsepower per engine, with a gross weight minimum speed of 140 KIAS.
 All aircrafts are required to meet the manufacture's limitations specified in the Pilot Operation Handbook (POH), Airplane Flight Manual, other documents required by the Federal Aviation Administration.
-The Department's Aircraft Operations & Safety Specialist will inspect the Contractor's aircraft upon arrival at the designated base.
-If the aircraft fails to meet the standards for safe, effective air tanker operations, and the defects or discrepancies are major, the contract may be cancelled, if the defects are minor, a grace period may be offered at the sole discretion of the Aircraft Operations & Safety Specialist.
-If the contract is cancelled, the operator will be considered in default of the contract and his surety bond will be forfeited to the Department.
-If the aircraft does not meet the standards for safe, effective, air tanker operations at this inspection, the contract will be cancelled, and the operator will be considered in default of the contract and their surety bond will be forfeited to the Department.

-(A) PERFORMANCE - Each air tanker will be of such configuration as to be capable of transporting (aerial delivery) a payload of 800-gallons minimum, or greater, of water and/or fire retardant in tanks contained within, as part of the fuselage of the aircraft or other FAA approved installation.
-Aircraft will have the performance capabilities of transporting and cascading an 800-gallons or greater payload from Mean Sea Level (MSL) to an elevation of 5,000 feet above MSL.
+The Department's Aircraft Operations & Safety Specialist shall inspect the Contractor's aircraft at the Contractor's base of operations thirty (30) days prior to the specified date the aircraft are to arrive on the Department's base.
+If the aircraft fails to meet the standards for safe, effective air tanker operations, and the defects or discrepancies are major, the contract may be cancelled, fi the defects are minor, a period of not more than ten (10) day grace period are at the sole discretion of the Aircraft Operations & Safety Specialist.
+If the contract is cancelled, the operator will be considered to be in default of the contract and his surety bond will be forfeited to the Department.
+If the ten (10) day period to rectify the problems is granted, the operator will pay the travel and per diem expenses of the Department's Aircraft Operations & Safety Specialist to return to the Contractor's base for another aircraft inspection.
+If the aircraft does not meet the standards for safe, effective, air tanker operations at this inspection, the contract will be cancelled and the operator will be considered to be in default of the contract and their surety bond will be forfeited to the Department. - (A) PERFORMANCE: Each air tanker shall be of such configuration as to be capable of transporting (aerial delivery) a payload of 800-gallons minimum, or greater, of water and/or fire retardant in tanks contained within, as part of the fuselage of the aircraft or other FAA approved installation.
+Aircraft shall have the performance capabilities of transporting and cascading an 800-gallons or greater payload from Mean Sea Level (MSL) to an elevation of 5,000 feet above MSL.
 Performance capabilities will be with crew and fuel requirements to accomplish the assignment but at no time will fuel requirements be less than two (2) hours at cruise power.
 Payload for retardant chemicals is computed at nine (9) pounds per gallon at MSL on a standard day.